NASA: Roscosmos

-Indian Space Research Organisation

-In September 2014, NASA and Indian Space Research Organisation (ISRO) signed a partnership to collaborate on and launch a joint radar mission, the NASA-ISO Synthetic Aperature Radar (NISAR) mission.
-The mission is targeted to launch in 2024.
-NASA will provide the mission's L-band synthetic aperture radar, a high-rate communication subsystem for science data, GPS receivers, a solid-state recorder and payload data subsystem.
-ISRO provides the spacecraft bus, the S-band radar, the launch vehicle and associated launch services.

 Artemis Accords

 The Artemis Accords have been established to define a framework for cooperating in the peaceful exploration and exploitation of the Moon, Mars, asteroids, and comets.
-The Accords were drafted by NASA and the U.S. State Department and are executed as a series of bilateral agreements between the United States and the participating countries.
-As of September 2022, 21 countries have signed the accords.
-They are Australia, Bahrain, Brazil, Canada, Colombia, France, Israel, Italy, Japan, the Republic of Korea, Luxembourg, Mexico, New Zealand, Poland, Romania, the Kingdom of Saudi Arabia, Singapore, Ukraine, the United Arab Emirates, the United Kingdom, and the United States.
+The accords were drafted by NASA and the US State Department and are executed as a series of bilateral agreements between the United States and the participating countries.
+As of June 2023, 22 countries have signed the accords.
+They are Australia, Bahrain, Brazil, Canada, Colombia, France, India, Israel, Italy, Japan, the Republic of Korea, Luxembourg, Mexico, New Zealand, Poland, Romania, the Kingdom of Saudi Arabia, Singapore, Ukraine, the United Arab Emirates, the United Kingdom, and the United States.

 China National Space Administration

-The Wolf Amendment was passed by the U.S. Congress into law in 2011 and prevents NASA from engaging in direct, bilateral cooperation with the Chinese government and China-affiliated organizations such as the China National Space Administration without the explicit authorization from Congress and the Federal Bureau of Investigation.
+The Wolf Amendment was passed by the US Congress into law in 2011 and prevents NASA from engaging in direct, bilateral cooperation with the Chinese government and China-affiliated organizations such as the China National Space Administration without the explicit authorization from Congress and the Federal Bureau of Investigation.
 The law has been renewed annually since by inclusion in annual appropriations bills.

+Management

+Leadership

+The agency's administration is located at NASA Headquarters in Washington, DC, and provides overall guidance and direction.
+Except under exceptional circumstances, NASA civil service employees are required to be US citizens.

+NASA's administrator is nominated by the President of the United States subject to the approval of the US Senate, and serves at the President's pleasure as a senior space science advisor.

+The current interim administrator is transportation secretary Sean Duffy, appointed by President Donald Trump.
+The administration's original nominee of Jared Isaacman was withdrawn on May 31, 2025.
+He was renominated on November 4, 2025.

+Strategic plan

+NASA operates with four FY2022 strategic goals.